bssshyamsundhar/Medefine/README.md

-# Medical Dictionary Web App
+# Medefine

-The **Medical Dictionary** web application is a comprehensive and interactive tool designed to help users quickly search for and understand medical terms.
+The **Medefine** web application is a comprehensive and interactive tool designed to help users quickly search for and understand medical terms.
 With an intuitive search function, users can find definitions, view related terms, and manage a favorites list for easy reference.
 This project is built with Flask and includes a simple and clean user interface.

 ## Features